Specially Planned Programs Allow Visitors to Experience Bald Eagles and Witness the Majesty of Our National Bird

 - For Event Information, call Illinois Audubon Society 217-544-2473

-- Numerous events: Dickson Mounds Museum, Lewistown Visitor's Center, The Nature Conservancy's Emiquon Preserve, Havana Nature Center and Chautauqua National Wildlife Refuge.
+- Numerous event locations: Dickson Mounds Museum, The Nature Conservancy's Emiquon Preserve, Havana Nature Center, US Fish & Wildlife Service Sites, Havana City Center, and Havana Park District Nature Center.

 - Spotting scopes